✦ ROOTLINE

 OVERVIEW

-The goal of the redesign was to create a responsive website that builds trust early, explains services simply, and makes contacting the company feel safe.
+The goal of the redesign was a responsive site that builds trust early, explains services in plain language, and makes contact feel like a low-risk next step instead of a commitment.

-• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · TECH MADE HUMAN · BUILT FOR PEOPLE, NOT SERVERS · TRUST BEFORE THE FIRST CLICK ·
+• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · BUILT FOR PEOPLE, NOT SERVERS ·

-• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · TECH MADE HUMAN · BUILT FOR PEOPLE, NOT SERVERS · TRUST BEFORE THE FIRST CLICK ·
+• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · BUILT FOR PEOPLE, NOT SERVERS ·

-• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · TECH MADE HUMAN · BUILT FOR PEOPLE, NOT SERVERS · TRUST BEFORE THE FIRST CLICK ·
+• NO JARGON, JUST RESULTS · CLARITY IS A FEATURE · BUILT FOR PEOPLE, NOT SERVERS ·

 Trust drops before contact.

-"I want to be clarified as possible, simple as possible, and concrete.
-Guide business owners — don't overwhelm them."
+"I want this to be as clear as possible, as simple as possible, as concrete as possible.
+Guide business owners.
+Don't overwhelm them."

 No testimonials.
-No pricing info.
+No pricing reference.
 No legal pages.
-No clear niche.
-Critical trust signals absent across the board.
+No defined niche.
+Every conventional trust signal a hesitant buyer scans for, absent.

 MARKET GAP